TL;DR: Is Granola AI Worth It in 2026?

 • Trains its AI on your data by default, though you can opt out in Settings on any plan, including free Basic.
 Only Enterprise lets an admin enforce it team-wide

-• The free Basic plan gives unlimited notes but only 30 days of history.
-The pricing page won’t tell you that, it just says “limited meeting history” and leaves you to find the real number inside the app
+• The free Basic plan gives unlimited meetings but only 30 days of history.
+The pricing page still won’t tell you that, it just says “limited meeting history” and leaves you to find the real number inside the app

-• Great for individual users who want clean, friction-free transcription; weaker for teams needing deep integrations or post-call automation
+• Great for individuals who want clean, friction-free transcription; weaker for teams that need US-only data residency to not be a problem

 • Best for: People who want live transcription without a bot, with clean Notion-style notes, on Mac, Windows or iOS

-• Not great for: Teams needing CRM automation, cross-meeting intelligence, audio/video playback, or transparent data privacy
+• Not great for: Teams needing audio and video playback, EU or UK data residency, or sales-specific call analysis

 This Granola AI review is the latest in our honest review series.
 In it, I’ll get into what I liked and disliked about the platform.
 I’ll cover my entire process as a user, as well as what real everyday users think.
 In the end, you’ll have enough information to make up your mind about whether Granola is worth your time and money.

 Investment-wise, Granola has been on a tear.
-It raised $20M in Series A in October 2024, then $43M in May 2025, and in March 2026 secured $125M in a Series C round led by Danny Rimer at Index Ventures, with Kleiner Perkins also participating.
+It raised $20M in Series A in October 2024, then $43M in May 2025, and in March 2026 secured $125M in a Series C round led by Danny Rimer at Index Ventures, with Mamoon Hamid at Kleiner Perkins participating alongside existing backers Lightspeed, Spark and NFDG.
 That tips the company’s valuation to $1.5 billion, up from $250M less than a year ago, and brings total funding to $192M.
-They’re clearly serious.
+Bloomberg reported the round followed a quarter in which revenue grew 250%, which is what explains the jump.
+Rimer joins the board as an observer.
 But what does all this money actually equate to in terms of product?
 That’s what I’m here to find out.

-For the record: I am a writer for tl;dv, one of Granola’s German-built competitors, but I will try my best to keep bias to a minimum.
-I’m basing this review on personal first-hand experience using Granola across personal calls, work calls, and even online language lessons.
+For the record: I am a writer for tl;dv, one of Granola’s competitors.
+You’ll find a few places in here where I’ve had to correct criticisms I made last time, because Granola has fixed them.
+I’m basing this review on personal first-hand experience across personal calls, work calls, and even online language lessons, plus a fresh Basic account I set up to check the plan limits properly.
 To counter my lack of experience in team settings, I’ve gathered real user reviews from G2, ProductHunt, Reddit, and more.

 Table of Contents